Robert-van-Engelen/lisp/README.md

       }
     }

-This `mark` implementation is only about twice longer than the recursive version.
-No additional code changes are needed.
+No additional code changes are needed to the interpreter.
 The `sweep` and `gc` functions remain the same.

 ### How temporary Lisp data is protected from recycling